briemadu/rl4nlp/index.md

 *Disclaimer*: due to the format of the course and the limited time, this course will not teach Reinforcement Learning *per se*.
 The main abstract concepts will come up in the discussions, but if you wish to learn its mathematical foundations or algorithms in detail, take a look, e.g. at [David Silver's video-lectures](https://www.davidsilver.uk/teaching/), [Emma Brunskill's course](https://web.stanford.edu/class/cs234/index.html) and the [reference book by Sutton & Barto](https://opac.ub.uni-potsdam.de/DB=1/SET=2/TTL=1/SHW?FRST=1).

 ## Format
-This course has been adapted to happen 100% online due to the current covid-19 situation, so it will be mostly reading/writing-based.
-You will work on a scheme of "*reviewers for one week*".
+This course has been adapted to happen 100% online due to the current pandemic, so it will be mostly reading/writing-based.

+You will work on a scheme I named "*blog owners for one week*".
+This idea derives from the ever-increasing importance of well-written blog posts (like [this one](http://nlp.seas.harvard.edu/2018/04/03/attention.html)) that help us in our learning process by demystifying and elucidating papers that look difficult at first, especially due to the highly dense content the authors had to compress into a limited number of pages.

-Each week, one participant pretends to be an NLP conference reviewer and writes a critical review in the form of a blog post about one of the papers in the bibliography to be debated with your peers.
-This will be posted on Moodle together with three topics you propose for group discussion in the forum.
-Throughout the week, everyone takes part on the debate at least once and the reviewer mediates the forum.
-Then you and I meet virtually for a short spontaneous talk about your impressions on the group brainstorming, so that I have the chance to see you once and give you feedback.
+So each week one participant pretends to be a blogger and writes a critical/explanatory review in the form of a blog post about one of the papers in the bibliography.
+This will be posted on Moodle together with three topics you propose for group discussion in the forum with your peers.
+Throughout the week, everyone takes part on the debate and you mediate the forum.
+Then you and I meet virtually for a short spontaneous talk about your impressions, so that I have the chance to see you once during the semester and give you feedback.
 In the end of the semester, you will work on an essay (literature review) or on a Python implementation as part of the final grade.
-See details on the guidelines.
+See details on the [guidelines](https://briemadu.github.io/rl4nlp/guidelines).

 ## Background
 Everyone is welcome to take this class, but you will profit more if you are already familiar with the main NLP tasks and methods.
 Watching the online courses I mention above is also a great help.
 If you are in doubt, contact me :)

 ## Requirements and grading policy
-1) one complete paper review and proposal of 3 discussion topics (40% of final grade)
+- one complete paper review and proposal of 3 discussion topics (40% of final grade)
-2) active participation on the discussion forums every week (20% of final grade)
+- active participation on the discussion forums every week (20% of final grade)
-3) final project (term paper or a Python program + report) (40% of final grade)
+- final project (term paper or a Python program + report) (40% of final grade)

 To pass the course, you must achieve a performance of at least 60% **on each of the items above separately**, which includes abiding by the guidelines listed [here](https://briemadu.github.io/rl4nlp/guidelines).